vuex-orm/vuex-orm-next/docs/guide/repository/inserting-data.md

 ```

 ::: warning
-Note that to be able to use `new` method, you must define the model's primary key field as `UID` type attribute, or else it will throw an error.
+To use the `new` method, you must ensure you have defined the model's primary key field as [`uid`](../model/getting-started.md#uid-type) type attribute, or else it will throw an error.
 :::

 ## Replacing Whole Data